-We soon began connecting with professionals in our occupations in Canada.
+Soon, we began connecting with professionals in our occupations in Canada.
 These new connections gave us insight into the expectations of employers in our fields.

 As a member of ACCA, I researched the process of obtaining the professional designation for accountants in Canada, beginning the CPA Canada membership process, and even completing the online tax and law course, a requirement for Chartered Accountants, before we emigrated.
 I then asked ACCA to send my transcript to CPA, and paid the applicable fees.
 All these preparatory steps resulted in a successful integration into our new environment once we arrived.

 Adjusting to Life as an Accountant in Canada